flooring by sammer light logo

 Need A Quote?

 We are full-service hardwood flooring installation pros, so we stain every day.
-While we are there, we can also make any required repairs, like replacing boards or fixing scratches, and ensure your floor looks seamless when we are finished.
+While we are there, we can also make any necessary repairs, such as replacing boards or fixing scratches, and ensure your floor looks seamless when we are finished.

 With over 20 years of experience, we can help you find the perfect style, color, and finish to match your home.